 With the safety and wellbeing of our candidates, assessors and staff in mind, we have decided to deliver all assessment interviews online until Friday 31 July.

-Do you need some more support on your assessment journey or want to share your experiences with other professionals pursuing an RICS qualification?
+Once you are enrolled as a candidate, there are many ways you can get support on your assessment journey or share your experiences with other professionals pursuing an RICS qualification?

 The RICS Assessments LinkedIn Group is available to support you through your assessment by sharing knowledge and experiences of the assessments, ensuring a motivating and encouraging environment for all who are working towards an RICS qualification.